Skip to Content

 Yes.
 Income earned through the Federal Work-Study Program is taxable.
 Therefore, each student must complete state and federal withholding forms and include their earnings on the appropriate tax returns.

-Students who believe that their financial circumstances have changed since accepting the original package should contact the Financial Aid Office in order to appeal.
+Students who believe that their financial circumstances have changed since accepting the original package should contact the Financial Aid Office to appeal.
 Students who request an increase must document additional financial need.
 Please note that program regulations prohibit the determining of earnings based on an employer's need to retain a worker or a student's desire to work.

-It is the expectation of the Financial Aid Office and all employers that, once hired, a student will stay in the position for an entire academic year (Fall and Spring semester).
+It is the expectation of the Financial Aid Office and all employers that, once hired, a student will stay in the position for an entire academic year (fall and spring semester).
 If the student is not satisfied with the position, we ask that the student attempt to work out any difficulties with their employer before requesting a transfer to another position.
 The Financial Aid Office can provide counseling for anyone experiencing difficulties with a job.
 If the problem cannot be resolved, the student may transfer to another job.

 During the summer, some Federal Work-Study positions are available.
 Students must receive prior approval from the Financial Aid Office and cannot work more than forty hours per week in these summer positions.
 Wages earned during the summer do not count against the student's academic year Federal Work-Study earnings limit.
 However, if the student is not enrolled at least half-time (6 or more credit hours) for the summer term, then the student must complete a Summer Non-Enrollment form and the summer Federal Work-Study earnings will be counted as a resource for the following academic year.